telerik/blazor-docs/knowledge-base/multicolumncombobox-grid.md

 * Selecting a Grid item applies a new `ComboBoxGrid` value and closes the dropdown.
 * Closing and reopening the dropdown preserves the Grid state.

->tip This KB article shows a custom integration scenario that uses built-in features and API of Telerik UI for Blazor components.
+>tip This KB article shows a custom integration scenario that uses built-in features and APIs of Telerik UI for Blazor components.
 The implementation is provided as is.
 It can be subject to a lot of changes and customizations by the developer, according to the business requirements.

 ## Example